Anchor-Protocol/speculo-docs/bAssets/bAssets.md

 - `ReportSlashing{msg_proof, validator, amount, block_height}` - Verifies the validity of a reported slashing event using `msg_proof`.
 Deducts `amount` Assets from the Map recording current delegations.
 This message triggers the insurance / peg recovery mechanism, updating the bAsset to Asset conversion rate.

-## Protocol-User Interface: Queries
+## Supported Queries

 The protocol must also allow certain queries to be made, allowing other applications to be aware of their internals.

-- `TotalbAssetSupply` - The total number of bAssets issued by the bAsset system.
+- `TotalSupply` - The total number of bAssets issued by the bAsset system.
 This value should be equal to `TotalAssetsDelegated` on initial system setup (maintaining a one-to-one peg), but upon further usage, this should be equal to `TotalAssetsDelegated` * `ExchangeRatio`.

-- `TotalAssetsDelegated` - The total number of assets delegated and being managed by the bAsset system.
+- `TotalDelegated` - The total number of assets delegated and being managed by the bAsset system.
 On a slashing event, this value will decrease, invoking either insurance or peg maintenance logic.

-- `ExchangeRatio` - The bAsset to vanilla Asset exchange rate, updated in the case of staked vanilla Assets being slashed.
+- `ExchangeRate` - The bAsset to vanilla Asset exchange rate, updated in the case of staked vanilla Assets being slashed.
 This value is managed by the peg maintenance logic, and should be calculated as `TotalbAssetSupply` / `TotalAssetsDelegated`.

 - `Balance{Account}` - The number of bAssets being held by a particular user account.